zydou/arti/doc/dev/notes/memory-limit.md

  * **Account**: all memory used withing the same Account is treated equally, and reclamation also happens on an account-by-account basis.
 (Each Account is with one Tracker.)

  * **Participant**: one data structure that uses memory.
 Each Participant is linked to *one* Account.
 An account has *one or more* Participants.
 (An Account can exist with zero Participants, but can't then claim memory.)
+A Participant provides a `dyn Participant` to the memory system; in turn, the memory system provides the Participant with a `Participation` - a handle for tracking memory alloc/free.

  * **Child Account**/**Parent Account**: An Account may have a Parent.
 When a tracker requests memory reclamation from a Parent, it will also request it of all that Parent's Children (but not vice versa).